barryhughes1/lightning-checkbox-group/README.md

-16. OK, we want the result of the selecting and de-selecting of checkboxes to be communicated back to the parent 'CheckboxDemo' component.
+STEP 16.
+OK, we want the result of the selecting and de-selecting of checkboxes to be communicated back to the parent 'CheckboxDemo' component.
 So, lets make an event

 ```